We could spend hours talking about Venezuela, so we outlined the relevant points in order of importance. We’ll talk about as many as time permits.

 Aggressive US foreign policy in Latin America has been a disaster.
 US intervention in Guatemala led to a brutal, half-century-long civil war that killed more than 200,000; in El Salvador, a more than two-decades-long civil war that killed nearly 100,000; military dictatorships and an end to democracy in Brazil, Chile, and Honduras; etc.

-Now, the very same people who called the shots in some of these wars–eg, Bolton, , , –are designing American policy towards Venezuela.
+Now, the very same people who started these catastrophic wars and orchestrated the coups of these Latin American dictators–eg, John Bolton and Elliot Abrams–are designing American policy towards Venezuela.
 Should we really believe what they say about the dangers posed by Maduro?
 Or is it more likely that these people want what they have always wanted: regime change for the sake of regime change.

 If you liked Russian meddling in the US elections, you’ll love American meddling in Venezuelan elections

 But if it’s not right for the Russians to buy some targeted ads and use fake accounts to boost fake news in order to influence American elections, why is it right for the US to entirely fund the Venezuelan opposition?
-Imagine if it came to light that the entire Tea Party movement was funded by Russia; that is the equivalent of what we did in Venezeula.
-Indeed, the US sponsored a military coup that totally upended the democratic system in 200^; that was rapidly reversed by outraged citizens.
+Imagine if it came to light that the entire Tea Party movement was funded by Russia; that is the equivalent of what we did in Venezeula–except that the Venezuela opposition regularly threatened violence and staged a violent coup.
+Indeed, the US sponsored a military coup that totally upended the democratic system in 2002; that was rapidly reversed by outraged citizens.

 Carter: It would be easier to rig an election in the US than in Venezuela